MrWolfZ/Conqueror/README.md

 ## Open points

 - allow middlewares to implement multiple interfaces
-- specify middleware order through pipeline builder
+- validate pipeline configuration method signature
-  - make config attribute on context nullable
-- allow skipping middleware through option on base attribute
-- allow creating aggregation middleware attributes that apply a specific set of middlewares at once
-  - allow overriding options of aggregation attribute with explicit attribute
-- during configuration phase validate that all referenced middlewares are present, and that query handlers only have query middlewares and command handlers only have command middlewares
 - pass through custom interface extra methods to backing instance
 - add support for .NET standard 2.0
 - use `.ConfigureAwait(false)` everywhere
 - add null checks to public API methods
+- allow accessing command and query context via accessor interface (async local)
-- add trace IDs to commands and queries
+  - add trace IDs to commands and query contexts
     - integrate trace ID from ASP Core if using HTTP package
-- allow accessing command and query context via accessor interface (async local)
 - change HTTP client options to expose provider through options object instead of using factory properties
 - allow registering all custom interfaces in assembly as HTTP client (allow specifying options for all those clients)
 - pull some logic for HTTP into a `Http.Common` package
   - for example default strategy for routes
+- add analyzer that ensures the `ConfigurePipeline` method is present on all handlers (including code fix)
 - eventing
   - make event publishing strategy customizable
   - ship two strategies out of the box (parallel and sequential)